RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/PingPong.rst

 **************************************************

-Let's create a verilog file named *RectPic.v*.
+Let's create a new verilog file named *RectPic.v*.
 This module will describe drawing a rectangle - the module's inputs are:

 .. code-block:: verilog